3 Steps to Publish: ASSESS; EDIT; PITCH.

 But before you take a look at that savings account, we're laying out the structure of our process for you nice and clear and simple, so you know exactly what we do, how we do it, and how it can work for you.

-As you will know if you've downloaded our magnificent and eminently useful Publishing Roadmap, or indeed taken a cursory look around our website, we break our process into three major stages: ASSESS; EDIT; PITCH.
+As you will know if you've signed up for our magnificent and eminently useful Publishing Guidebook, or indeed taken a cursory look around our website, we break our process into three major stages: ASSESS; EDIT; PITCH.

 This three-tier process ensures that your manuscript is given the time, space, and attention required to make it worth a literary agent's or acquisition editor's first glance.
 They're busy people, you know.